 Every hour, your alarm system sends a signal to all of your sensors to ensure functionality and proper reporting, which is called a "roll call".
-If a sensor fails to send a response signal, a failure alert will be sent to your control panel and Malfunction will display on the Brinks Home™ App.
+If a sensor fails to send a response signal, a failure signal will be sent to your control panel and you'll see an alert or Malfunction in the Brinks Home™ App.

 Common reasons a sensor will go into failure/malfunction are:

 - The battery in the sensor is dead.